MarkHallett/pydagoras/documentation/docs/reference.md

 #Code reference
-This page documents the code in the pydagoras package, and has been made with the help of mkdocstrings.
+This page show the files that in the pydagoras package that contribute to the `DAG_dot` base class.

 __node.py__